-The labor import effect variable only affects the alumni impact calculation in Table 2.6.
-In the model we assume a labor import effect variable of 50%, which means that 50% of the county's labor demands would have been satisfied without the presence of SCC.
-In other words, businesses that hired SCC students could have substituted some of these workers with equally-qualified people from outside the county had there been no SCC students to hire.
-Therefore, we attribute only the remaining 50% of the initial labor income generated by increased alumni productivity to the college.
+The labor import effect variable only affects the alumni impact calculation in Table 2.7.
+In the model we assume a labor import effect variable of 50%, which means that 50% of the county's labor demands would have been satisfied without the presence of RSCCD.
+In other words, businesses that hired the colleges' students could have substituted some of these workers with equally-qualified people from outside the county had there been no RSCCD students to hire.
+Therefore, we attribute only the remaining 50% of the initial labor income generated by increased alumni productivity to the colleges.

 Table A1.2 presents the results of the sensitivity analysis for the labor import effect variable.
 As explained earlier, the assumption increases and decreases relative to the base case of 50% by the increments indicated in the table.
-Alumni productivity impacts attributable to SCC, for example, range from a high of \$519.5 million at a -50% variation to a low of \$173.2 million at a +50% variation from the base case assumption.
+Alumni productivity impacts attributable to RSCCD, for example, range from a high of \$2.2 billion at a -50% variation to a low of \$749.4 million at a +50% variation from the base case assumption.
 This means that if the labor import effect variable increases, the impact that we claim as attributable to alumni decreases.
 Even under the most conservative assumptions, the alumni impact on the Orange County economy still remains sizeable.